Jonathan0/trucks/README.md

 ```
 curl -X DELETE -v localhost:8080/trucks/3
 ```
-10. Find the top 5 trucks with your current location
+10. Find the top 5 trucks with your current location, you can find `latitude` and `longitude` in the google map
 ```
 curl -v 'localhost:8080/trucks/find?latitude=37.12345&longitude=-122.67891'
 ```